northern/abrash-black-book/src/chapter-a.md

 pixel on the screen without changing the contents of display memory.
 If you view the DAC as consisting of 16 pages each containing 16 colors, as shown in Figure A.2, then the Color Select register selects one of those pages and the pixel data selects one of 16 colors from within the currently selected page.
-(Remember that the pal- ette RAM is set to a pass-through state, so pixel values of 0 through 15 come through the palette RAM to the DAC unaltered.)
+(Remember that the palette RAM is set to a pass-through state, so pixel values of 0 through 15 come through the palette RAM to the DAC unaltered.)
 Basically, the Color Select register gives you

 ![**Figure A.1**  *Color selection with 16-pages-of-16-colors paging.*](images/a-01.jpg)